sxvvv/sxvvv.github.io/_pages/about.md

   - /about.html
 ---
 <!-- bundle exec jekyll serve -->
-I am Tian Ye, a Research Assistant in [ROAS](https://www.hkust-gz.edu.cn/academics/hubs-and-thrust-areas/systems-hub/robotics-and-autonomous-systems/) at HKUST,GZ, supervised by [Prof. Lei Zhu](https://sites.google.com/site/indexlzhu/home).
-I am also an incoming PhD student at HKUST@[ROAS Thrust](https://www.hkust-gz.edu.cn/academics/hubs-and-thrust-areas/systems-hub/robotics-and-autonomous-systems/).
+I am Tian Ye, an incoming PhD student at HKUST@[ROAS Thrust](https://www.hkust-gz.edu.cn/academics/hubs-and-thrust-areas/systems-hub/robotics-and-autonomous-systems/), mainly supervised by [Prof. Lei Zhu](https://sites.google.com/site/indexlzhu/home).
 I was honored to be supervised and collaborated with **Prof. Erkang Chen** and **Prof. Yun Liu** during my undergraduate studies.

 <!-- If you are an MPhil student at HKUST's Red Bird program and are interested in conducting exciting and engaging research with me, please don't hesitate to get in touch. -->